 Isaga Bar and Restaurant

-We loved ordering chifrijo and Imperial, two super Costa Rican things to get at a bar and it’s not very expensive at Isaga.
+Our two favorite things to order for a fun night out is a chifrijo (dish of chips, rice, beans, pico de gallo, avocado and fried pork) and Imperial beer, two super Costa Rican things to get at a bar.
 We loved bringing our friends here for a more Costa Rican bar experience.

 El Barco